belindamo/derp/section_notes/01-research-concept-direction.md

 Revise:

-* add to first section, the simulate annealing aspect becthis first randomly initializing and then slowly converging *
+* add to first section, the simulate annealing concept because this first randomly initializes and then slowly converges
+* flesh the second section

 \---